aliireza/ddio-bench/experiments/others/README.md

 ## Generating IP Filter Rules

 We generated IP filter rules with two different methods.
 To do so, you can use [GenerateIPFlowDispatcher][gen-ip-flows] element from [metron][metron-repo].
+After generating the rules, you can install them on the NIC via `FromDPDKDevice` element.
+You should set the `MODE` to `flow_disp`, see [here][fromdpdkdevice-wiki].

 You can also use `gen-flow-dispatcher-rules.click` written by [Georgios Katsikas][georgios-github].